andreafalzetti/andreafalzetti.github.io/_posts/2017-04-17-datadog-png-snapshot-not-showing.md

 I eventually found out that it was a problem of **time**.

 ### Solution: Delay <i class="em em-alarm_clock"></i>
 Add a delay of _few seconds_ before displaying the image or before calling the Slack API to send the attachment will solve the issue.
+This time is needed for Datadog to generate the actual image file.
 I am currently using a 60 seconds delay, just to make sure it doesn't happen again.

 A more elegant solution would be requesting the image, checking the size of the document or maybe the content-type and only then using the snapshot URL provided by Datadog.
 For the moment, the delay just works for me.